brimell/rimell-anamorphic/README.md

 Centre protection is important here.
 If the entire image is softened evenly, it does not feel like lens character.
 It just looks blurred.

----

 ### 9. Chromatic aberration

 Chromatic aberration occurs when different wavelengths of light do not align perfectly.
 It can produce coloured fringing around high-contrast edges or near the edge of the frame.

-It is not exclusive to anamorphic lenses, but it is part of the broader optical character that many people associate with vintage or imperfect cinema glass.

 Rimell Anamorphic includes: